IAmJonoBo/n00-horizons/jobs/job-control-tower-audits/README.md

 - Register outputs via `project.capture` after each milestone.
 - Log run metadata to `.dev/automation/artifacts/automation/agent-runs.json` with `capability=project.controlTower` (new capability to be added).
 - Reference run IDs when updating ERPNext Projects or GitHub issues.
+- Publish a human-readable snapshot by regenerating [`docs/control-panel.md`](../../docs/control-panel.md) via `project.controlPanel`; this wires the lifecycle radar JSON, latest preflight artefacts, and outstanding job list straight into the planning dashboard so the Control Tower view always reflects the current readiness signal.
+- Embed the generated panel (or link to it) in Control Tower status updates and escalate any `status = attention` entries before the nightly job runs.

 ## Notes & Updates